SuperOfficeDocs/superoffice-docs/docs/online/test-environment/replace.md

     ![Replace7.PNG][img10]

-11. Now when you click **Confirm*. the process starts.
+11. Now when you click **Confirm** the process starts.
 This may take a lot of time and the first step is time-consuming, see [list of steps][3].

     ![image9vgqg.png][img11]